Skip to section

 Beginners get:

-- Trader Workstation – crème de la crème of online trading platforms platform aimed at algorithmic and day traders.
+- Trader Workstation – crème de la crème of online trading platforms aimed at algorithmic and day traders.

 - IBKR Mobile – a fully featured mobile app.

-Research tools are excellent.
+And the research tools are excellent.

 You’ll find all the usual tools like charts and candlestick graphs, but more impressively, Interactive Brokers allows you to formulate a solid trading plan with deep-dives into: